geojak/YouKnowWho-s-ES-Plugins/README.md

 >Vanilla Human Nukes are one time use guns, this adds a reloadable human nuclear missile launcher.
 <details>
 <summary>:blue_book: Plugin readme</summary>
-<blockquote>The vanilla one time use nuke stays unchanged.
-The reloadable launcher + 1 nuclear missile ammunition is identical to the vanilla one time use nuke.

-The reloadable nuke launcher comes available just like the vanilla one during the crossroads branch of the FW story.

-A new nuclear missile container is available, with this you can shoot multiple salvos.
-More Launchers increase the fire rate.
+<blockquote>Vanilla One-Time-Use Nuke:

+Unchanged—functions identically to the original game.

+Reloadable Nuke Launcher:

+Identical stats to the vanilla nuke but can be reloaded.

+Unlocks during the Crossroads branch of the Free Worlds storyline (same trigger as the vanilla nuke).

+Nuclear Missile Container enables multi-salvo launches when paired with the reloadable launcher.

+Additional launchers increase fire rate (stackable effect).
 </blockquote>
 </details>